 We have an individualised approach to addressing barriers to learning and emotional support from early years to school leaving age.
-The importance of quality teaching first is particularly important for disadvantaged pupils.
+The importance of quality first teaching is particularly important for disadvantaged pupils.
 We bring to bear the team's knowledge for the development and input of strategies that work to meet the individual child's SEND needs.
 Where teachers perceive a high degree of obstacles to pupils' learning, then their attainment is lower (Burrichter, 2006, Banerjee, 2016).
 Knowledge of SEND specific strategies is essential, whilst a genuine belief in the individual's capacity to overcome these additional barriers is also essential in supporting the disadvantaged child with SEND to progress in their learning.
 Like many other schools, we are experiencing difficulties in recruitment and particularly of those with SEND teaching/teaching support skills.
 As such, our trained professionals in interventions, pastoral and academic support staff remains essential.
 To maintain Interventions staffing, we proportionately pay Intervention staff salaries through the Pupil Premium Grant (48%) funding.

 Where positive expectations of a child are demonstrated and structure imposed by the teacher communicates a trustful space, Banerjee (2016) triangulates sources that determine a 'pupils relationship with teachers, perception of teacher sensitivity and the reasons for attendance are the strongest predictors of scholastic achievement'.
-An absence of positive role models from school and the child's family and peer group may not conclusively be a factor of underperformance (Gorard, See and Davies, 2012) though with our SEND pupils we believe that this is an integral part of raising standards - repeating, copying, aspiration, broad experiences and belonging.
+An absence of positive role models from school and the child's family and peer group may not conclusively be a factor of underperformance (Gorard, See and Davies, 2012) though with our SEND pupils we believe that this is an integral part of raising standards.
+Promoting the school values, our ethos is one of caring and 'looking after'; modelling this throughout the day.
+In addition, providing consistency, continuity and imbuing a sense of belonging is embedded in our loco-parentis role.
 The antithesis of this - a feeling of non-inclusion - where a child perceives unfairness and discrimination compounded through both school and neighbourhood factors will impact significantly on a child's engagement with school and learning as they lose trust.
 We integrate our work with the DfE Behaviour Hubs to support pupils' trust and high expectations, with particular attention to our most vulnerable pupils.
 With small cohorts of children with very different needs, this is consistently reviewed and adapted where required.

 Bolstering a positive sense of self-identity confirms to the child their worth, presence and trust from which they are in a better place for learning.
-Positivity, exemplified through representation of difference (e.g. race, religion, gender, SEND, physical needs, sexual identity) enabled through a breadth of visual resources, essentially reinforces the individual's sense of self, trust and aspiration.
+Positivity, exemplified through representation of difference (e.g. race, religion, gender, SEND, physical needs, sexual identity), essentially reinforces the individual's sense of self, trust and aspiration.
 Pupil and staff diversity include 14 of the 17 ethnic groups, LGBT adults and children.
 To ensure our most vulnerable children's inclusion in activities and experiences who would otherwise not attend due to finances, means their cultural capital experiences are developed through a programme of activities that are inclusive in their design and in their exposure to British values and divergent family needs.
 Special Educational Needs in Mainstream Schools | EEF (educationendowmentfoundation.org.uk)